12.1 – Events

 |04||January to March||Quarter 4 (Q4)||1st Week of April|

-Every quarter when the company declares its earnings, the market participants match the earnings with their own expectation of how much the company should have earned.
-The market participant’s expectation is called the ‘street expectation’.
+Every quarter when the company declares its earnings, the market participants match the earnings with their expectations of how much the company should have earned.
+The market participant’s expectation is called the ‘street expectation.’

-The stock price will react positively if the company’s earnings are better than the street expectation.
-On a similar logic, the stock price will react negatively if the actual numbers are below the street expectation.
+The stock price will react positively if the company’s earnings are better than the street expectations.
+The stock price will react negatively if the actual numbers are lower than the street expectation.

-If the street expectation and actual numbers match, more often than not the stock price tends to trade flat with a negative bias.
-This is mainly owing to the fact that the company could not give any positive surprises.
+If the street expectation and actual numbers match, the stock price tends to trade flat with a negative bias more often than not.
+This is mainly because the company could not give any positive surprises.